uyota/py-prdanlz/README.md

 If any of "trigger", "untrigger", or "escalation" is not specified, lower levels assume they are same as a higher level entry.

+Use "level" local variables to simplify and re-use same trigger, untrigger, and/or escalation at multiple levels.

 Given
 ```